2wenty2wo/2wenty2wo.github.io/README.md

 fall back to copying the link to the clipboard and display a confirmation message.
 Opening a shared URL pre-populates the form and preview so the label is ready to review, print, or export without additional input.

+## Usage Stats

+Visit [`stats.html`](stats.html) or use the **Open usage dashboard (local only)** link in the app header to review activity summaries.
+The owner-facing dashboard counts every label you download or print, aggregates them by design, surfaces custom-label wording, and highlights the most popular entries for the current day, week, month, and year.
+All usage data stays in your browser—no information leaves your device.

 ## Development Workflow and Version Control Safeguards